 Head Count is a new horror movie with both mystery and thriller elements.
-The indie film has a basic plot that’s pretty damn brilliant in its simplicity.
+On Netflix now, the indie film has a basic plot that’s pretty damn brilliant in its simplicity.
 Still, it would have been better with a tighter runtime.
 Read more in our Head Count review here!

 That’s definitely something you get with Head Count.
 If the script and runtime had been just 10% tighter, this could have been a movie along the lines of It Follows or Get Out.
 Or maybe even one of the brilliant movies from the Aaron Moorhead and Justin Benson trilogy.